The part renters don't know

 Tenant screening databases

 This is where most landlords look.
-Companies like Experian RentBureau, CoreLogic SafeRent, and LexisNexis pull eviction filings and judgments from court records and package them into reports landlords pay to access.
-The FCRA 7-year limit applies here — but only if the company is compliant and their data is accurate.
-I've seen outdated records staying on reports past the cutoff.
+Companies like Experian RentBureau, CoreLogic SafeRent, and LexisNexis pull eviction filings and judgments from court records and package them into reports.
+The FCRA 7-year limit applies — but only if the company is compliant and their data is accurate.
+Outdated records staying on reports past the cutoff is a known problem.
 That's what the dispute process is for.

 Public court records

-Eviction cases become public record at the moment of filing — before any judgment, before any hearing, even if the whole thing gets dismissed the next day.
-In most states, those records are accessible through online court portals with no time limit unless they've been sealed or expunged.
+Eviction cases become public record at the moment of filing — before any judgment, before any hearing, even if the case gets dismissed the next day.
+In most states, those records are accessible through online court portals with no time limit unless sealed or expunged.

 Your credit report

-Here's something that trips people up: the eviction itself doesn't appear on your credit report.
-But what might?
-Two things:
+The eviction itself doesn't appear on your credit report.
+But two things might:

-- Collections: If your landlord sent unpaid rent or damages to a collections agency, that account shows up on your credit report for 7 years.
+- Collections: If the landlord sent unpaid rent or damages to a collections agency, that shows up on your credit report for 7 years.

 - Civil judgments: If they got a money judgment against you in court, that can appear on background checks and some credit reports for 7 years.